-Urgent Action Fund has made well over 1,000 grants to women’s human rights activists in 97 countries around the world.
-Through this work we have developed a rich store of institutional knowledge on the strategies and needs of women’s human rights activists, and the contexts in which they work.
-And because we are a rapid funder, we can integrate new knoweldge of emerging trends impacting activists in real time.
+Urgent Action Fund has made well over 1,900 grants to women’s human rights activists in 110 countries around the world.
+Through this work, we have developed rich institutional knowledge on the strategies and needs of women’s human rights activists, and the contexts in which they work.
+And because we are a rapid funder, we can integrate new knowledge of emerging trends impacting activists in real time.

 We created our Advocacy and Alliance Building program to leverage this unique perspective in support of activists.
 When we perceive a trend, we bring together grassroots activists, feminists, women’s human rights defenders, academics and policy-makers to design the best strategic response.
-Some projects are designed to raise awareness of a certain issue in activist, funder, and policy circles, such as the Impacts of Counterterrorism project (see below); others are designed to bring activists and policy-makers together to create policy change, such as the Women, Peace and Policy initiative (see below).
-Examples of our initiatives in Advocacy and Alliance-Building follow.
+Some projects are designed to raise awareness of a certain issue in activist, funder, and policy circles; others are designed to bring activists and policy-makers together to create policy change.

 After the September 11, 2001 attacks in the United States, governments around the world exploited fear to create oppressive laws governing activism and the expression of dissent.
 Such laws have been used to justify the arrest, torture and disappearance of women’s human rights and peace activists.
 Urgent Action Fund has played a leading role in documenting this trend, supporting women’s human rights defenders, and advocating in funder and policy circles.